andrechristikan/ack-nestjs-boilerplate/docs/response.md

 ## Scenario

-In this section, will describe how to use `@Response` with 5 scenario
+In this section, will describe how to use `@Response` with 5 scenarios

 ### Language File
 Imagine if you have language file like this.
 In `src/languages` there has only one file `test.json`